 Setting up your bed is a central part of promoting healthy sleep.
-Most people know it’s critical to select a great mattress, but they may not put as much thought into their bed frame, which plays a role in mattress height, stability, and in some ways, comfort.
+Most people know it’s critical to choose the best mattress based on their individual needs and preferences, but they may not put as much thought into their bed frame, which plays a role in mattress height, stability, and comfort.

 Platform beds are one of the most popular types of bed frames.
 They can be designed with a wide range of materials, designs, and extra features.
 Numerous options are available to buy them online and in-store, or you can find abundant websites with ideas and plans for a DIY platform bed project.